 I would like to welcome you and your child to our third grade classroom!
 My name is Miss Lindsay Schrom and I am very excited to work with your child this year!
 We have a lot of exciting things planned and I hope it will be an educationally rewarding and fulfilling year.

 In order for our third grade program to reach its fullest potential, it is of utmost importance that we have ongoing communication.
 I will make every effort to keep you informed.
 At the end of each week, you can expect to receive a brief newsletter in your child’s Friday Folder.
 The newsletter will explain homework for the following week and list any important upcoming events (this will also be available on our class website).
 I will also be sending home your child’s completed work, quizzes, tests, or special notes from school.
 Please keep anything on the left side of the folder (labeled “keep”) and sign and return anything on the right side of the folder (labeled “sign/return”).
-Your child will also have a Homework Folder.
-Daily homework assignments will be included in this folder, along with the “Reading Log.”
-Please keep the Reading Log taped to the inside pocket.
-It is checked daily.
+Your child will also have a binder.
+Daily homework assignments and additional class work will be kept in the binder.
+Students are to bring their binder home every night and return it to school each morning.

 If there is anything that you think I should know about your child that will make her/his school year go more smoothly, please don’t hesitate to call, write a note or make an appointment to see me: (School: 805-489-1210), or e-mail me at email@example.com.
 I check this daily.

 Third grade is an important school year, both academically and emotionally.
 I will do my best to make this a year of positive growth for your child; and in so doing, keep you informed of classroom procedures and activities.
 Thank you in advance for your support and cooperation; working together we can make a positive impact on your child’s life.